Skip links

 Most Common Mental Health Issues Seniors Face In Retirement

 On paper, retirement should be the best time of our lives, right?
 No doubt our parents thought so.
 After a half-century of being workforce members, they’ve more than earned it.
-Unfortunately, that clearly isn’t always the case, and mental health issues that arise can put a dark cloud over their golden years.
-As such, we need to watch out for various all-too-common mental health issues that may arise.
+Unfortunately, that isn’t always the case.
+Mental health issues that arise can put a dark cloud over their golden years.
+As such, we need to watch out for all-too-common mental health issues that may arise after retirement.

 The Retirement Blues